Guide To Stress Management for CRPS & Chronic Pain

 Organise a To Do List and include the crucial and important jobs to do at the top of the list.
 If you’re finding you have a very busy day ahead, take off the last few jobs and put them on the next day’s To Do List.

-According to the Mayo Clinic and their 4 A’s of Stress Relief, they say that during times of stress, 1 of the most helpful things to do is to take an inventory and then try and alter your situation for the better.
+According to the Mayo Clinic in their 4 A’s of Stress Relief, they say that during times of stress, 1 of the most helpful things to do is to take an inventory and then try and alter your situation for the better.

 Communicate your feelings openly by using the word ‘I‘ in statements such as ‘I feel that I have too many tasks to do today, is there anyway I can balance this out?‘